metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `client_certificate` (Attributes) ClientCertificate defines the namespace/name of the Kubernetessecret containing the client certificate and private keyto be used when establishing TLS connection to upstreamcluster. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--client_certificate))
+- `client_certificate` (Attributes) ClientCertificate defines the namespace/name of the Kubernetes secret containing the client certificate and private key to be used when establishing TLS connection to upstream cluster. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--client_certificate))
-- `cluster` (Attributes) Cluster holds various configurable Envoy cluster values that canbe set in the config file. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--cluster))
+- `cluster` (Attributes) Cluster holds various configurable Envoy cluster values that can be set in the config file. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--cluster))
-- `default_http_versions` (List of String) DefaultHTTPVersions defines the default set of HTTPSversions the proxy should accept.
-HTTP versions arestrings of the form 'HTTP/xx'.
-Supported versions are'HTTP/1.1' and 'HTTP/2'.Values: 'HTTP/1.1', 'HTTP/2' (default: both).Other values will produce an error.
+- `default_http_versions` (List of String) DefaultHTTPVersions defines the default set of HTTPS versions the proxy should accept.
+HTTP versions are strings of the form 'HTTP/xx'.
+Supported versions are 'HTTP/1.1' and 'HTTP/2'.
+Values: 'HTTP/1.1', 'HTTP/2' (default: both).
+Other values will produce an error.
-- `health` (Attributes) Health defines the endpoint Envoy uses to serve health checks.Contour's default is { address: '0.0.0.0', port: 8002 }. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--health))
+- `health` (Attributes) Health defines the endpoint Envoy uses to serve health checks.
+Contour's default is { address: '0.0.0.0', port: 8002 }. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--health))
-- `http` (Attributes) Defines the HTTP Listener for Envoy.Contour's default is { address: '0.0.0.0', port: 8080, accessLog: '/dev/stdout' }. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--http))
+- `http` (Attributes) Defines the HTTP Listener for Envoy.
+Contour's default is { address: '0.0.0.0', port: 8080, accessLog: '/dev/stdout' }. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--http))
-- `https` (Attributes) Defines the HTTPS Listener for Envoy.Contour's default is { address: '0.0.0.0', port: 8443, accessLog: '/dev/stdout' }. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--https))
+- `https` (Attributes) Defines the HTTPS Listener for Envoy.
+Contour's default is { address: '0.0.0.0', port: 8443, accessLog: '/dev/stdout' }. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--https))
 - `listener` (Attributes) Listener hold various configurable Envoy listener values. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--listener))
 - `logging` (Attributes) Logging defines how Envoy's logs can be configured. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--logging))
-- `metrics` (Attributes) Metrics defines the endpoint Envoy uses to serve metrics.Contour's default is { address: '0.0.0.0', port: 8002 }. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--metrics))
+- `metrics` (Attributes) Metrics defines the endpoint Envoy uses to serve metrics.
+Contour's default is { address: '0.0.0.0', port: 8002 }. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--metrics))
 - `network` (Attributes) Network holds various configurable Envoy network values. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--network))
-- `service` (Attributes) Service holds Envoy service parameters for setting Ingress status.Contour's default is { namespace: 'projectcontour', name: 'envoy' }. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--service))
+- `service` (Attributes) Service holds Envoy service parameters for setting Ingress status.
+Contour's default is { namespace: 'projectcontour', name: 'envoy' }. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--service))
-- `timeouts` (Attributes) Timeouts holds various configurable timeouts that canbe set in the config file. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--timeouts))
+- `timeouts` (Attributes) Timeouts holds various configurable timeouts that can be set in the config file. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--timeouts))

 <a id="nestedatt--spec--runtime_settings--envoy--client_certificate"></a>
 ### Nested Schema for `spec.runtime_settings.envoy.client_certificate`